piratos/llmfilters/README.md

 - `llmfilters/` is the main package directory.
-- `blocks/` directory contains the custom filter blocks implemented using LLMs.
+- `blocks/` directory contains the custom filter blocks implemented.
 - `managers/` directory contains the managers for integrating with RabbitMQ and Kafka messaging systems.
 - `models` directory contains the objects structure used by the filters, mainly the message format.
 - `pipeline.yaml` is the YAML configuration file that defines the pipeline structure.